 The yagaru (やがる) verb ending is a special kind of verb ending which shows contempt or anger towards whoever is 'doing' the verb.
 It attaches to the i verb ending or ren'youkei (see What is the 'i' verb ending?) of the verb.
 For example

-nani wo kangaeyagattanda? (何をかんがえやがったんだ)
+nani wo kangaeyagattanda? (何をかんがえやがったんだ)or

 "What the hell were you thinking about?"